Avaiga/taipy-doc/docs/manuals/core/concepts/task.md

 A `Task^` is a runnable Python function provided by the developer.
-It represents one of the steps that the developer wants to implement in his/her sequence.
+It represents one of the steps that the developer wants to implement in her sequence.

-For example, a _task_ could be a pre-processing function to clean the initial dataset.
+For example, a *task* could be a pre-processing function to clean the initial dataset.
 It could also be a more complex function that computes a training model using machine learning algorithms.

-Since a _task_ represents a function, it can take a set of parameters as input and return a set of results as output.
+Since a *task* represents a function, it can take a set of parameters as input and return a set of results as output.
 Each input parameter and each output result is modeled as a data node.